NickTheDevOpsGuy/devops-sample-projects/ci-cd-github-actions/README.md

 ## 🐙 GitHub Actions CI Pipeline
 Located in .github/workflows/ci.yml, this pipeline runs on every push and pull request to main.
 It includes the following steps:

-* 🔄 Checkout code
+* 🔁 Matrix testing across Node.js 16, 18, and 20
-* 🟦 Set up Node.js
+* 🧪 Jest tests with HTTP assertions (via Supertest)
-* 📦 Install dependencies
+*🐳 Docker build + push to GHCR with both latest and commit SHA tags *💾 Coverage artifacts uploaded to Actions
-* 🧪 Run tests using Jest
+*🔐 Secrets-based login for secure registry auth

 ---